Is This Coming-Of-Age Movie The New

 Roughly three-quarters through The Edge of Seventeen, I had a vivid flashback.
-I was standing in my basement, reliving the horrible moment I decided to tell my 14-year-old crush I liked him.
-He didn’t reciprocate, and I spent much of the Halloween party I had organised huddled in the half-renovated bathroom crying.
+I was standing in my basement, reliving the horrible moment I decided to tell my ninth-grade crush I liked him.
+He didn’t reciprocate, and I spent much of the Halloween party I had organized huddled in the half-renovated bathroom crying.

 Hailee Steinfeld’s Nadine Byrd has a similar moment in the coming-of-age dramedy directed by Kelly Fremon Craig, albeit updated for the social media age.
 In the middle of a major teenage meltdown, Nadine decides to pour her heart out to her bad-boy crush, Nick, whom she’s been mildly stalking on Facebook.
 She composes a pretty graphic message about all the things she’d like to do to him, all of which she means to delete — until she accidentally sends it instead.
 Miraculously, Nick responds with those four little words every teenage girl wants to hear: “You are so cute.”
 He then asks Nadine if she wants to hang out that night.